pkmandke/Human-Posture-Dataset/README.md

 <img src="https://github.com/pkmandke/Human-Posture-Dataset/blob/master/img/sample_pose.png" alt="https://github.com/pkmandke/Human-Posture-Dataset/blob/master/img/sample_pose.png" height="75%"></img>

-This repository is a pointer to the dataset that we created during [our work](https://ieeexplore.ieee.org/document/8692143) on Human Posture Recognition at [College of Engineering, Pune](http://www.coep.org.in/) in the Spring of 2018.
+This repository links to the dataset that we created during [our work](https://ieeexplore.ieee.org/document/8692143) on Human Posture Recognition at [College of Engineering, Pune](http://www.coep.org.in/) in the Spring of 2018.
 The dataset consists of accelerometer sensor values for 6 postures namely - standing, sitting, sleeping, running, forward bending and backward bending - from the Invensense' MEMS IMU sensor [MPU-6050](https://www.invensense.com/products/motion-tracking/6-axis/mpu-6050/) mounted one each on the left chest and the right thigh.

 The dataset is in the form of a single csv file of size 3.2MB.
 [Download](https://drive.google.com/open?id=1GtNRi9CgHOlGpsa-Dlp6uzAqXUVdEh54).